kamaleshpantra/kamaleshpantra/README.md

 ---

 ## About Me
-I’m a data science student from India diving into analytics, machine learning, and visualization.
-Currently, I’m working on stock market simulations with Power BI and sharpening my skills in Python and ML frameworks.
-I love turning raw data into actionable stories.
+I’m a data science student from India passionate about analytics, machine learning, and visualization.
+Currently, I’m working on stock market simulations using Power BI and honing my skills in Python and ML frameworks.
+I enjoy transforming raw data into actionable insights.

 ---